Xantios/cockpit-docker/README.md

 the cockpit-podman plugin is currently in development and is far from feature-complete.

 that doesnt stop RedHat from killing it ! but its OSS !
-So lets fork !
+So let's fork !